 •These messages usually do not interrupt diary generation, unless you asked Q++Studio to interrupt diary generation after a certain number of errors.

-•Once diary generation is completed, if there are any errors, 2 buttons will appear on the status dialog : LIST ERRORS and VIEW ERRORS, which allow you to either view/print a list of generation errors, or view the location of the error in the output file.
+•Once diary generation is completed, if there are any errors, a button will appear on the status dialog, list errors, which allow you to either view/print a list of generation errors, or view the location of the error in the output file.

 Run-time messages are usually caused by a token that Q++Studio cannot evaluate, although some of the run-time messages are caused by design-time warnings that have been ignored (design-time messages are usually caused by a ScriptLine property).

 Run-Time Messages are used to alert you to the same types of conditions and errors as design-time messages, but the difference is that the conditions that cause run-time messages could not be determined until diary generation began.